Agoric/documentation/main/guides/orchestration/contract-walkthroughs/send-anywhere.md

 - `orch`: The orchestrator object for managing chain/account interactions.
 - `ctx`: The contract state and utility functions, including:
-  - `contractState`: Holds the local account for intermediate storage.
+  - `sharedLocalAccountP`: Holds the local account for intermediate storage.
+  - `log`: access to logging
+  - zoeTools: Helper functions for transferring assets.
+Contains
-  - `localTransfer`: The transfer function for moving assets between local accounts.
+    - `localTransfer`: Support for moving assets between local accounts.
+    - `withdrawToSeat`: Support for moving assets from a local account to an account on a remote chain.
 - `seat`: The Zoe seat representing the assets to be transferred.
 - `offerArgs`: Includes details about the destination chain and address.

-The `sendIt` function performs following important steps:
+The `sendIt` function performs the following important steps:

 ### Offer Validation and Setup

 Upon receiving an offer, the `sendIt` function:

 - Validates the offer arguments using [endo's pattern-matching library](https://github.com/endojs/endo/tree/master/packages/patterns) to ensure the correct structure is submitted.
-- Retrieves the `proposal` from the seat, extracting the asset (`brand` and `amount`) being transferred.
+- Retrieves the `proposal` from the seat, extracting (from `give`) the asset (`brand` and `amount`) being transferred.
 - The contract ensures that the asset brand is registered on the local chain by querying the chain’s asset registry (`vbank`).
 If not the contract throws an error and exits the transaction.
-- If a local account for the contract doesn’t already exist, the function creates one.
+It also gets the `denom` for the destination chain from the `vbank`.
+- retrieves the `chainId` for the remote chain.

 ```js
 mustMatch(offerArgs, harden({ chainName: M.scalar(), destAddr: M.string() }));